WilyHyperion/ChemAcademy/README.md

 # ChemAcademy
 Created for a [hackathon](https://www.hackakhan.org/).
-A better version of the online periodic table
+An interactive online periodic table.

 ## Running Locally
 This project needs nodejs to run.
 If you dont have that it must be installed.